 Short John – Just like the standard shorty on the legs but with a vest style top, good for use as layer when a rash vest isn’t quite enough or paddle boarding.

-With all of the wetsuits the seams and the materials often make more difference than the thickness, flat lock seams are very basic and allow water to pass through the stitching holes, Glued and blind stitched (GBS) only stitch half way through the neoprene and glue the other side to make a complete seal.
-Both these options eventually allow water to creep in which is where taped and liquid seams (layer of rubber/glue that goes along the seam) as these cover up the seams and do not allow the water to penetrate through creating significantly less flushing of fresh water into the suit and making a much water outcome.
+With all of the wetsuits the seams and the materials often make more difference than the thickness, flat lock seams are very basic and allow water to pass through the stitching holes.
+Glued and blind stitched (GBS) only stitch half way through the neoprene and glue the other side to make a complete seal.
+Although both these options eventually allow water to ingress which is where taped and liquid seams are used in higher end suits.
+These have a layer of rubber/glue that goes along the seam, which cover up the seams and does not allow the water to penetrate through, creating significantly less flushing of fresh water into the suit, making a much water outcome.